-Course Overview Details A2 Knowledge Formal A2 course is recommended; A2 skills are expected.
+Course Overview Details A2 Knowledge Demonstration of A2 level proficiency is a prerequisite; A2 skills are expected.
 Extra Support Remedy lessons available.
 Course Progression Students complete B1, then proceed to B1+.
 Final Exam (FE) Completion of all levels is required to take the Final Exam.
 Proficiency Exam (YDYS) Can be taken without completing A2-B1+ levels.